A tuning algorithm for a sliding mode controller of buildings with ATMD: Analysis of the closed-loop system at the sliding mode

 \subsection{Transient response for $z_{1}(t)$ and $z_{2}(t)$}

+In practice, it is important to impose constraints to the transient behavior of the system trajectories, such that they are within a specified limit \cite{song2016finite}, otherwise the system can have faults or can even be damaged \cite{song2018parameter}.
 This section analyzes the transient responses of the damper and the top floor displacements $z_{1}(t)$ and $z_{2}(t)$, respectively.
+Unlike references \cite{song2016finite,song2018parameter}, that consider the transient response of a closed-loop system before its trajectories reach the sliding surface $\sigma=0$, this section presents the transient analysis of the closed-loop system in the sliding mode $\sigma=0$.
 This analysis will permit tuning the SMC to produce sufficiently fast and damped transient responses of $z_{1}(t)$ and $z_{2}(t)$ under sudden changes in the input excitation $\ddot{x}_{g}$.
 For this purpose, assume that this input is a step function, and consider the following assumption: \begin{assumption} The damping ratio $\zeta$ of the characteristic polynomial $P_{1}(s)$ in (\ref{e:ssp}) satisfies $\zeta<1$, which implies that $P_{1}(s)$ has a real pole $\lambda_{3}$ and two complex conjugate poles $\lambda_{1}$ and $\lambda_{2}$, i.e.,

 where $\omega_{d}=\omega_{n}\sqrt{1-\zeta^{2}}$ is the damped natural frequency. \end{assumption}

 Taking into account Assumption \ref{a1}, the transient response of $z_{i}(t)$, $i=1,2$ can be considered as the response of a standard second-order system, that is affected by the additional pole $\lambda_{3}$ and zero $\psi_{i}$ of the transfer function $G_{i}(s)$.
 Thus, the response of $z_{i}(t)$, $i=1,2$ can be specified by means of its rise time $T_{r}$ and maximum overshoot $M_{P}$.
 The response $z_{i}(t)$ is affected by the pole $\lambda_{3}$ and zero $\psi_{i}$ \cite{Franklin:2015}, as described below: \begin{itemize} \item \textit{Effect of the additional zero}: The zero $\psi_{i}$ of $G_{i}(s)$ can either be positive or negative, and its effect on $z_{i}(t)$ is the following: \begin{enumerate} \item If the zero $\psi_{i}$ is negative, then it has the effect of decreasing $T_{r}$ and increasing $M_{p}$ of the step response $z_{i}(t)$, as shown in Figure \ref{fig:2} (a).
 The increase of $M_{p}$ depends on the relation $\gamma_{i}=|\psi_{i}|/(\zeta \omega_{n})$.
 The smaller the relation $\gamma_{i}$, the larger the increment of $M_{p}$. \item If the zero $\psi_{i}$ is positive, then the transfer function $G_{i}(s)$ is non-minimum phase.
 In this case, the zero $\psi_{i}$ slightly increases $T_{r}$ and $M_{p}$ of the step response $z_{i}(t)$, but it produces an initial drop that appears at the beginning of the response, see Figure \ref{fig:2} (a).
 The peak of this drop depends on the relation $\gamma_{i}=\psi_{i}/(\zeta \omega_{n})$.
 The smaller the relation $\gamma_{i}$, the larger this peak will be. \end{enumerate}